etching-net/etching-net.github.io/README.md

 ### Why though?

-The etching.net mission is to preserve humanity's hard-won knowledge on the blockchain, like a time-capsule, in order to reduce the potential damage to civilization in the case of a catastrophic event.
+The mission of etching.net is to preserve humanity's hard-won knowledge on the blockchain, like a time-capsule, in order to reduce the potential damage to civilization in the case of a catastrophic event.

 These records can also serve as a rich library for learning anywhere in the world today, as well as in the far, uncertain future.